 Research firm IDC estimates that total worldwide spending on converged infrastructure will hit $17.8 billion in 2019, up from $4.6 billion in 2012.
-Gartner agrees and added that the converged infrastructure market will account for 12.8% of total storage, server, networking and software spending in 2016.
+IDC also says for the full year 2016, worldwide converged systems market revenues increased 5.8% to $11.3 billion when compared to 2015.

 The converged market is divided into three types of solutions:

 - Integrated Workload Systems where the server, storage and network integrate with database and/or software to provide appliance or appliance-like functionality.

 - Integrated Infrastructure Systems where the server, storage and network integrated to provide shared compute infrastructure.